-- All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2024) which covers Safeguarding information for all staff. - School leaders and all members of staff who work directly with children will read Annex B within Keeping Children Safe in Education 2024. - School leaders and governors including the DSL will have a thorough awareness of the entirety of KCSIE. - All Members of staff sign to confirm that they have read and understood Part One and Annex B of KCSIE.
-This list is kept with DBS check forms in the Head Teacher's office. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information (via email and face-to -face) to ensure they are aware of our internal safeguarding processes as part of their induction. - All staff undergo safeguarding and child protection training (including online safety) at induction.
+- All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2024) which covers Safeguarding information for all staff. - School leaders and all members of staff will read Part one and Annex B within Keeping Children Safe in Education 2024. - School leaders and governors including the DSL, DDSL and SLT will have a thorough awareness of the entirety of KCSIE. - All Members of staff sign to confirm that they have read and understood Part One and Annex B of KCSIE.
+This information is stored on the Single Central Record.
+All staff and governors are required to complete a KCSIE 2024 checker through our Safeguarding Network subscription to confirm that they read and understood KCSIE and related policies. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of the St Augustine of Canterbury Catholic Primary School internal safeguarding processes as part of their induction.
+An information sheet is provided upon arrival detailing internal safeguarding procedures. - All staff undergo safeguarding and child protection training (including online safety) at induction.
 The training is regularly updated.
-Induction and training is in line with advice from the Medway Safeguarding Children Partnership. - In addition to safeguarding training, all members of staff receive regular safeguarding and child protection updates (via emails) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware (via email and face-to-face) of the school's expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy. - The Governing Body recognise the expertise staff build through undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-Staff are confident in raising concerns due to training and policies. - The Head Teacher provides an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - St Nicholas CEVC Primary School has a nominated Safeguarding lead for the Governing Body- Ms J O'Sullivan-Bach, who ensures that all members of the Governing Body access appropriate safeguarding training covering their specific strategic responsibilities, at induction and on a regular basis.
+Induction and training are in line with advice from the Medway Safeguarding Children Partnership. - In addition to safeguarding training, all members of staff receive regular safeguarding and child protection updates (for example, via email, staffroom notices, Safeguarding Network updates, NSPCC updates and staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy and Safeguarding training. - The Governing Body recognise the expertise staff build through undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+Opportunity should therefore be

+- provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - The DSL/Head Teacher provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - St Augustine of Canterbury Catholic Primary School has a nominated Safeguarding lead for the Governing Body Karen McIntyre, who ensures that all members of the Governing Body access appropriate safeguarding training covering their specific strategic responsibilities, at induction and on a regular basis.
 Training will provide them with the knowledge to ensure their school's safeguarding policies and procedures are effective.
 This includes governors' strategic responsibility for online safety.